A Place For The Displaced

 deputation to the ontario gov.

-On Tuesday June 30 2020, Bureau of Power And Light (BPL) presented an online deputation to the Standing Committee on Economic and Financial Affairs regarding a Covid Study on the State of the Arts and Culture Sector in Ontario.
+Bureau of Power And Light (BPL) presented an online deputation to the Standing Committee on Economic and Financial Affairs regarding a Covid Study on the State of the Arts and Culture Sector in Ontario.

 During the 1 hour session, Members of the Provincial Parliament listened to our story respectfully.
 Two more organizations were given equal time to tell their stories followed by 40 mins of MPP initiated question and answer period.
 We are so grateful to have shared the space with fellow art orgs who both are magnetic centres to arts and culture for entire regions and diverse peoples.
 Cheers to The Sudbury Art Gallery, and Alliance de Producteurs Francophone du Canada (APFC).